 Right now, Facebook has 2.23b MAUs (monthly active users), YouTube has 1.9b, What’s App has 1.5b, Messenger has 1.3b, Instagram has 1b, Twitter has 335m and LinkedIn has 294m.
 That is a lot of active users to be reaching across different platforms.

-But, how do you choose which is right to advertise on?
+How do you choose which social media to advertise on?

 So, who are you trying to attract?
 Consider gender, location, age, geography, etc.

 Step 2 Make a list of goals.